simonvh/gimmemotifs-manuscript/manuscript.md

 [https://bioconda.github.io/](https://bioconda.github.io/) for details.
 All releases are also distributed through PyPi [@ycIGJh3s] and stably archived using Zenodo [@JnK7ipTw].
-For *de novo* motif search, 14 different external tools are supported (Table [X]).
+For *de novo* motif search, 14 different external tools are supported (Table 1).
 All of these are installed when conda is used for installation.
 By default, [genomepy](https://github.com/simonvh/genomepy) is used for genome management [@4AHAVuXG].
 In addition, GimmeMotifs uses the following Python